-José R. Torres-Ramos currently holds the Hiram College Diversity Dissertation/Teaching Fellowship and teaches in the School of Arts, Humanities, and Culture.
-He is a PhD candidate in ethnomusicology at the University of North Texas and his scholarship is centralized in Latin America with a specialization on mariachi music—teaching, performance, and research.
-He is a previous recipient of a Fulbright-Hays Doctoral Dissertation Research Abroad Award (DDRA) Fellowship, funding dissertation fieldwork conducted in Mexico City and Guadalajara in 2018.
-He has presented and published research in both the United States and Mexico and is currently completing a dissertation entitled, “Mariachismo: Music, Machismo, and Mexicanidad.”.
+José R. Torres-Ramos holds the Hiram College Diversity Dissertation Teaching Fellowship in the School of Arts, Humanities, and Culture.
+He received his PhD in Ethnomusicology from the University of North Texas and his scholarship is centralized in Latin America with a specialization on mariachi music—teaching, performance, and research.
+He is a previous recipient of a Fulbright-Hays Doctoral Dissertation Research Abroad Award (DDRA) Fellowship for fieldwork conducted in Mexico City and Guadalajara in 2018.
+He has presented papers and published research in both the United States and in Mexico.
+He is currently working on a manuscript entitled, “Mariachismo: Music, Machismo, and Mexicanidad.”

 - M.A., History, University of Texas San Antonio

 - B.A., History and Music Education, University of Texas San Antonio